nkh/bash-rd/README.md

 rd -i 1234
 ```

-Forward the data send by server on port 1234 via encrypted and authenticated connection
+To forward the data send by server on port 1234 via en encrypted and authenticated connection

 Note that we:
 - setup an unidirectional tunnel with -u